balor/connect-memcached/Readme.md

 ## Upgrading to v3.x.x

+v3.0.0 introduces two breaking changes:

+### 1. Node.js version requirement

-**Breaking change:** v3.0.0 requires Node.js >= 12.0.0.
-Support for Node.js versions 4, 6, 8, and 10 has been dropped.
+**Breaking change:** v3.0.0 requires Node.js >= 14.0.0.
+Support for Node.js versions 4-12 has been dropped.

-If you're running an older Node.js version, please upgrade to Node.js 12 or later before upgrading to v3.x.x.
+If you're running an older Node.js version, please upgrade to Node.js 14 or later before upgrading to v3.x.x.

+### 2. Stronger secret requirements for encryption

+**Breaking change:** The `kruptein` dependency has been updated to enforce stricter password complexity requirements for the `secret` option.
+If you use encryption (set the `secret` option), your secret must now meet these requirements:

+- Minimum length: 8 characters
+- Minimum 2 uppercase letters
+- Minimum 2 lowercase letters
+- Minimum 2 numbers
+- Minimum 2 special characters (`!@#$%^&*()_+-=[]{};':"\\|,.<>/?`)

+**IMPORTANT:** Check if your current secret meets these requirements:

+- **If your secret already meets the requirements:** You can upgrade safely with no additional action needed.
+- **If your secret does NOT meet the requirements:** You MUST flush all encrypted session data from memcached before upgrading AND update your secret to meet the new requirements.
+All existing encrypted session data will become inaccessible with the new secret.

+Sessions without encryption (no `secret` option) are not affected.

 ## Upgrading to v2.x.x